scionaltera/emergentmud/README.md

 1. Be open to feedback and criticism.
 It's not personal.

 ## License
-EmergentMUD is licensed under the (Apache License, Version 2.0)[http://www.apache.org/licenses/LICENSE-2.0].
+EmergentMUD is licensed under the (GNU AFFERO GENERAL PUBLIC LICENSE)[http://www.gnu.org/licenses/agpl.txt].
+This license ensures that EmergentMUD and all derivative works will always be free open source for everyone to enjoy, distribute and customize.
+The Affero license stipulates that you must be able to provide a copy of your source code to **anyone who plays your game**.